CuongDuong2710/learning_smart_contract/senior_track_LearnWeb3DAO/denial_of_service/README.md

 A Denial of Service (DOS) attack is a type of attack that is designed to disable, shut down, or disrupt a network, website, or service.
 Essentially it means that the attacker somehow can prevent regular users from accessing the network, website, or service therefore denying them service.
 This is a very common attack which we all know about in web2 as well but today we will try to immitate a Denial of Service attack on a smart contract

+🤔 What is a DOS attack?

+> It's an attack disable the service

+🤔 What does DOS stand for?

+> Denial Of Service

+🤔 DOS attacks happen in?

+> Both Web2 and Web3

+🤔 Which one of the following is an example of DOS attack?

+> Multiple requests sent to the server outside its capacity

+🤔 Is this a valid example of DOS attack?

+> Yes

+🤔 Is this a valid example of DOS attack?

+> No